LilBabines/FishMarkersClassification/scripts/BERTax/README.md

 # BERTAX

-This repository provides an adaptation of [rnajena/bertax_training](https://github.com/rnajena/bertax_training) to fit the specific data and taxonomy constraints of this study.
+This directory provides an adaptation of [rnajena/bertax_training](https://github.com/rnajena/bertax_training) to fit the specific data and taxonomy constraints of this study.

 ## Python Virtual Environment Setup